AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2021/2021-10-14-add-estimated-reading-time-posts-statiq/add-estimated-reading-time-posts-statiq.md

 ---
-title: 'How to add estimated Reading Time to Posts in Statiq'
+title: "How to add estimated Reading Time to Posts in Statiq"
-excerpt: 'A guide to creating a module to add estimated reading time as metadata for posts in websites created with Statiq'
+excerpt: "A guide to creating a module to add estimated reading time as metadata for posts in websites created with Statiq"
 category: "programming"
 tags:

-    - 'Statiq'
+- "Statiq"
-    - 'tutorial'
+- "tutorial"
-    - 'snippet'
+- "snippet"

-coverImage: './cover.png'
+coverImage: "./cover.png"
+updatedOnDate: "2022-09-10"

 ---

+_You can install [StatiqHelpers as a Nuget Package](https://www.nuget.org/packages/Codinators.StatiqHelpers) if you just want a module to add to your website._

 In this tutorial, I will show how to use the reading time calculated in [How to calculate reading time](./calculate-reading-time) to use in a Statiq module to add reading time for our posts.